 - Repeat these steps for each unnecessary widget you want to delete.

-Alternatively, if you're looking for a convenient solution to delete widgets, you can utilize MacKeeper's Smart Uninstaller.
+If you're looking for a convenient solution to delete widgets, you can utilize MacKeeper's Smart Uninstaller.
 Just a quick scan of your Mac is all it needs to declutter any unnecessary widgets.

 Here’s how to use MacKeeper's Smart Uninstaller to remove widgets: